 “Not in the least.
 2001, The Last Question, Prime Intellect, Remembrance of Earth’s Past—they always felt like a… a substrate,” Gene found herself stammering.
 “Machines may be built with fantastic capabilities, but the spectacle was never the point.”

 “No,” Don replied, his gaze fixed firmly on Gene.
 “I never thought so, either.
 I’ve spent a lifetime expanding and defragmenting knowledge.
 Honestly, I couldn’t think of anything better to do,” he added with a grin.
 “A thousand years have passed since the first universities were created.
 What do you imagine their endgame was?”

 Gene turned the question over in her mind.
 “Some sort of resolution—let’s call it ‘truth.’
 Settling for anything less means accepting a civilization-wide psychosis.”

 She was shocked to hear the words come out of her mouth.

 “I suppose so,” Don said, his expression now almost blank.
 “What form do you imagine that truth taking?”

 The room seemed to fall away.
 Gene held Don’s gaze for a moment longer and slowly closed her eyes.
 Something was different.
 She could feel it all.

 A lullaby played somewhere in the distance.
 Gene couldn’t see anything, yet she had the distinct impression of form.
 There it was: her silhouette, swaying to the sound of… M83’s Beauties Can Die.
-A chorus sang out over the piano, or xylophone, or whatever instrument played from an invisible music box.
+A chorus sang out over an invisible music box.

 Where were her hands?
 Where was anything?
 She struggled to orient herself in the darkness.